JeffersonLab/JANA2/docs/tutorial.rst

     cdbuild
     make install

-When we run the QuickTutorial plugin now, we observe that QuickTutorialProcessor::Process is being called on every event.
-Note that Process is ‘seeing’ events slightly out-of-order.
-This is because there are multiple threads running Process, which means that we have to be careful about how we organize the work we do inside there.
+When we run the QuickTutorial plugin now, we observe that :py:func:`QuickTutorialProcessor::Process` is being called on every event.
+Note that :py:func:`Process` is ‘seeing’ events slightly out-of-order.
+This is because there are multiple threads running :py:func:`Process`, which means that we have to be careful about how we organize the work we do inside there.
 This will be discussed in depth later.

 Configuring an event source
 ----------------------------

 Because neither the source nor the processor are doing any ‘real work’, the events are being processed very quickly.
-To throttle the rate events get emitted, to whatever frequency we like, we can add a delay inside GetEvent.
+To throttle the rate events get emitted, to whatever frequency we like, we can add a delay inside :py:func:`GetEvent`.
 Perhaps we’d even like to set the emit frequency at runtime.
-First, we declare a member variable on RandomSource, initializing it to our preferred default value:
+First, we declare a member variable on :py:func:`RandomSource`, initializing it to our preferred default value:

 .. code-block:: console